lbhoe/lbhoe.github.io/_posts/2023-10-27-challenge-of-wits-2023.md

 ### SOLUTION

-Checked the logs and they are mostly gibberish.
-The only field that stands out is `location`.
+Checked the logs and they were mostly gibberish.
+The only field that stood out was `location`.

 Used ChatGPT with the following prompts to produce the required python script.

 ```
 I need help writing a python script
-Given multiple xml files, i need to extract the x,y coordinates from <location>x,y</location>
+Given multiple xml files, I need to extract the x,y coordinates from <location>x,y</location>
 Instead of printing the coordinates, plot them on a graph
 ```